loomio/loomio-docs/oric/src/guide-connectors.md

 *Example:*

-*Hi, please click on the button below to join our private Loomio group.
+*Hi, please join our private Loomio group.
 We use this space to notify directors of meetings, prepare and vote on resolutions, discuss topics between meetings, and to record decisions in a searchable archive.*

-	**Tip**: If you have a lot of people to invite, you can copy up to 100 email addresses at a time from a list, such as from a spreadsheet column.
+***Tip**: If you have a lot of people to invite, you can copy up to 100 email addresses at a time from a list, such as from a spreadsheet column.*

 *Example:*

 ![](invite-people.png#width-80)

----

 # 4. Start a first thread

 Start a thread to help directors become familiar with using Loomio.
 We can use this thread to introduce Loomio to directors, and invite them to post a comment.